 Are all employers required to carry workers’ compensation insurance?

 It’s essential to be aware that workers’ compensation requirements for employers can vary depending on the state.
 However, in most situations, any employer with more than three employees must have workers’ compensation insurance.
-In New York, uninsured employers may be penalized with fines and even be criminally charged.
+In New Jersey, uninsured employers may be penalized with fines and even be criminally charged.

 How does workers’ compensation benefit the employer?